-Study suggests that Vitamin D deficiency is related to fatigue
+A study suggests that Vitamin D deficiency is related to fatigue

 Osteomalacia and relation to other diseases.
 Some scientists think that fatigue is a symptom of vitamin D deficiency.
 Other scientists think that there are many other factors involved.
-An example is the illness osteomalacia, which can be caused by extreme low levels of Vitamin D. One of the common symptoms of osteomalacia is muscle weakness which leads to fatigue.
+An example is the illness osteomalacia, which can be caused by extremely low levels of Vitamin D. One of the common symptoms of osteomalacia is muscle weakness which leads to fatigue.

-Researchers used a test called Multidimensional Fatigue Symptom Inventory – Short Form.
+Researchers used a test called Multidimensional Fatigue Symptom Inventory-Short Form.
 This test went over 30 statements that included five different sub-scales: general, mental, emotional, physical and vigor.
 There were statements for each sub-scale that were measured with a scale to indicate the severity of the patient’s fatigue.
 The first round of results showed that even though some patients were taking adequate doses of vitamin D, 77.2% of the patients were Vitamin D deficient.